Visit his author and profile pages on:

 School Football Practice, Hammarsdale, KZN - On assignment for Danone, 2010 Cup of Nations.

-His work in many similar areas of consumer journalism is ongoing.
+My work in many similar areas of consumer journalism is ongoing.

 Hang on a minute...got an itch here!
 (On location during wildlife photography week end training, Tala Game Park)

-Mark also does professional speaking engagements for corporate clients where the discipline and experience of aviation accident investigation is used to assist corporate clients to better plan for the vagaries of business in the second decade of the 21st century.
+I am available for professional speaking engagements for corporate clients where the discipline and experience of aviation accident investigation is used to assist corporate clients to better plan for the vagaries of business in the second decade of the 21st century.

 Born in Pretoria, South Africa in 1962.